open-feature/ofep/README.md

 - A 3-day waiting period starts for objection raising.
 - A comment is also posted on the Pull Request stating the same.
 - Objections lead to the removal of the automerge label.
-- No objections result in auto-merging by Mergify.
+- No objections result in auto-merging by [Mergify](https://mergify.com).
-- The project uses [Mergify](https://mergify.com) for this workflow.

 ## Implementing the OFEP